exasol/error-code-crawler-maven-plugin/doc/design.md

 In order to support parallel execution of the maven plugin and remove WARNING messages during parallel execution, maven plugin should be marked as thread-safe.
 The following checklist was used to make sure that plugin is thread-safe (see https://cwiki.apache.org/confluence/display/MAVEN/Parallel+builds+in+Maven+3 for more details):
 * Checked that all static fields/variables in plugin/plugin code are not subject to threading problems.
-* For example, special attention was paid to find mutable static member variables of not thread-safe classes.
+* Special attention was paid to find mutable static member variables of not thread-safe classes.
 * No mutable static member variables of not thread-safe classes was found.
 * Checked thread safety of any other third party libraries and made sure that they don't have mutable static member variables of not thread-safe classes.
 * Checked any plexus components.xml; if the components defined are singletons they need to be thread-safe (Nothing was found).